clem12003/Projet_R_Python/readme.md

 $$

 In this transformed scale, 0 represents the worst possible health status and 100 represents the best possible health status.
+**Output**: A standardized score for each dimension, ranging between 0 and 100
+### 2.3.2 Visualization of the evolution of dimension scores between 3 and 12 months
+**Aim**: To visually compare dimension scores between 3 and 12 months, and assess if changes over time is statistically significant
+**Input**: `bazRSF.csv` in `data` folder
+**Output**: A radar plot comparing dimension scores at 3 and 12 months with p-values indicating whether changes over time reflect a significant improvement